vflorin1995/Portfolio/README.md

 # Portfolio

-> This is Florin Voicu portfolio, created with HTMl, CSS and Linters and will serve the purpose to get higher chances of employment.
+> This is Florin Voicu portfolio, created with HTMl, CSS , JS and Linters and which is showcasing a variety of projects built with different tools and skill sets.

 ## Live demo